tnelson/FlowLog/README.md

   or the Aluminum "Minimal Alloy" analyzer: http://cs.brown.edu/research/plt/dl/aluminum/

-To output dependency graphs in JSON, you need:

 * The "yojson" package (opam install yojson)
+  (We use this to output dependency graphs in JSON format.)

+* The "thrift" package.

 -----------------------------
 Legacy notes: